 We hooked up our DVD players on the headrests, assuming the teens would want to watch movies during the long drive.
 However, I was shocked to discover they were more into their phones.
-While they did watch two movies during the trip, two movies over fifty-two hours is a pretty small amount of time.
+While they did watch two movies during the trip, two movies over fifty-two hours is pretty small.
 I think teens are perhaps more into texting with friends and playing apps rather than watching a movie.

 I’d recommend each teen have a personal device like a phone or tablet to use during the trip.
 Some of the teens had cell service to allow them to text friends during the drive.
 My girls only have wifi on their devices, so relied on asking me to use our car hotspot when they wanted to do some chatting or download a new game.